Advertiser Disclosure

 Business Auto Loans VS Personal Auto Loans

-Commercial (business) auto loans and personal (consumer) auto loans have a similar structure as far as terms and fees.
+Commercial (business) auto loans and personal (consumer) auto loans have similar structures as far as terms and fees.
 However, there are a few key differences between these two loan types.

-• Business auto loans help your business build credit
+• Business auto loans help you build business credit.

 Typically, an established business that requires a vehicle will benefit from financing that vehicle through a commercial vehicle loan.
 If you have a small, newer business but good personal credit, you may have better luck securing a consumer car loan.
 Just make sure you consider all of the liability, insurance, and tax implications.